-When calculating the mass of one molecule, do the following:
+When calculating the average mass of one molecule, do the following:

-By the way, the tecnique to calculate the mass of one atom of an element is exactly the same as for calculating the mass of one molecule of a compound.
+By the way, the technique to calculate the average mass of one atom of an element is exactly the same as for calculating the average mass of one molecule of a compound.

-Problem #1: What is the mass of one molecule of H2O?
+Example #1: What is the average mass of one molecule of H2O?

-Note that the final answer has been rounded to four significant figures (from 2.9915 - note use of rounding with five rule) and that the unit of mole cancels.
+3) Note that the final answer has been rounded to four significant figures (from 2.9915 - note use of rounding with five rule).
+Also, note that the unit of mole cancels.

 Note that this question asks about one specific isotope.
 For that, we must find the gram-atomic weight for that one isotope (often called the isotopic mass), not the molar mass (also called the average atomic weight) for gold (the value we used in example #3).
 Wikipedia has a table listing the masses for all the isotopes of gold.